cjolowicz/cutty/README.rst

 Usage
 -----

-Complete instructions can be found at `cutty.readthedocs.io`_.
+Complete instructions can be found at Usage_.

 Contributing